 Skip to content Skip to main menu

-Our aim is to provide strategic oversight and co‑ordination of emergency planning in Derbyshire in accordance with the requirements of the Civil Contingencies Act 2004.
-Our purpose is to ensure effective individual Category 1 responses and multi-agency collaboration to fulfil the statutory duties placed upon us by the Act.
+The Derbyshire Resilience Partnership provides strategic oversight and co-ordination of emergency planning in Derbyshire in accordance with the requirements of the Civil Contingencies Act 2004.
+Its purpose is to ensure effective individual Category 1 responses and multi-agency collaboration to fulfil the statutory duties placed upon us by the Act.

 Structure

-Members of the LRF are at executive level with sufficient seniority within their organisation/sector to make decisions and commit resources.
+Members of the DRP strategic group are at executive level with sufficient seniority within their organisation/sector to make decisions and commit resources.

 Roles and responsibilities of individual members